-One thing we are unanimous about is our hope that we can be in school this fall with your children.
+We ALL wish we were not in a situation where mask wearing is necessary; however, one thing we are unanimous about is our hope that we can be in school this fall with your children.
 Use of masks is a reality we have had to face, and we have decided to embrace it to increase our chances of having that hope realized.
+We have determined the best course of action for APA is to do whatever is required so that we can return to school and hopefully keep our case counts low or at zero so we can remain open, serving your children.

-We value the freedom we all enjoy to have opinions, and we respect that parents have theirs regarding the use of masks.
-We hope you will understand our position that if masks can help reduce TO ANY DEGREE the number of COVID19 infections that occur among our staff, we feel it is well worth the effort to set a standard of 100% mask wearing at our schools-because we are 100% committed to doing all we can to help keep our staff members safe and healthy.
+If masks can help reduce TO ANY DEGREE the number of COVID19 infections that occur among our staff, we feel it is well worth the effort to set a standard of 100% mask wearing at our schools-because we are 100% committed to doing all we can to help keep our staff members safe and healthy and keep our schools open to the extent possible.